 DISCOVERY

 This is an exciting period in the development of South American Silver Corp.
-With a diverse portfolio of two 100% owned large scale assets in the early stages of exploration and resource definition, South American Silver is in a position to offer exceptional investment value to shareholders.
+In addition to the 100% owned large scale Chilean project, South American Silver is actively seeking to acquire a new project, to offer exceptional investment value to shareholders.

 Escalones